AubynKen/Medical-Noise-Cancellation/project-advancements-fr.md

 Next rdv with the professor: 28th of this week

-todo: create a dataset with gaussian noise with random standard-deviation (currently it is fixed).
+Other less urgent things:

-todo: (to discuss in reu) make the depth of the U-net a parameter that's adjustable
+todo: make the depth of the U-net a parameter that's adjustable

-todo: use padding to avoid losing pixels on the border
+todo: use padding to avoid losing pixels on the border (Evi)

 todo: add overlay of actual image scan instead of only white noise